klazarz/zebra-simi/README.md

 # How to start the demo?

 ## Prerequisites:
-- Docker & Docker Compose or Podman & Podman Compose
+- Podman & Podman Compose (Docker & Docker Compose works too)
 - x86 architecture only